luke2533/coin_vue/README.md

 - Portfolios record progress
 - Update to home page

-Issues - (get_name) Unable to make list of names for crypto options for users to pick
+Issues #1 - (get_name) Unable to make list of names for crypto options for users to pick

-Issues - (portfolio collection) Unable to find records with the same crypto currency name to total up the users holdings / grand total, the value of there crypto and their profits / loses
+Issues #2 - (portfolio collection) Unable to find records with the same crypto currency name to total up the users holdings / grand total, the value of there crypto and their profits / loses

-Issues - (get_price) Unable to get the cryptos current price as well as way to get price for the correct crypto
+Issues #3 - (get_price) Unable to get the cryptos current price as well as way to get price for the correct crypto

 ### 6.25 More Crypto options for users to pick from

 Additions:

 - Users can now pick from more cryptos as the options are tacken from CoinMarketCap dictionairy
+- Issue #1 resolved was calling from add_record rather then portfolio

+Issue RESOLVED #1 - (get_name) Unable to make list of names for crypto options for users to pick

+### 6.26 Changes to my_portfolio functionality

+Additions:

+- Updates to app.py
+- my_portfolio collection

 ## 7.0 Deployment